 The future is now—really.
 Machine learning and artificial intelligence are widely used by contact centers in the form of online chat bots.
 Leveraging these technologies provides another support channel to customers, while also alleviating pressure from live customer service agents who will have more time to spend on creating helpful and memorable interactions with customers.
 It’s a win/win!

 Empowering your customers by providing choices is a great way to make them feel as though their service is highly personalized.
-Conversation scheduling technology allows callers to choose whether they’d like to wait on hold or schedule a call-back in the future—they’ll get a say in their journey and can select an option that works best for them and their personal schedule.
+Scheduled Call-Backs technology allows callers to choose whether they’d like to wait on hold or schedule a call-back in the future—they’ll get a say in their journey and can select an option that works best for them and their personal schedule.

 Research from Accenture suggests that 91% of customers are more likely to make a purchase from a company which provides relevant offers and recommendations.